rainxh11/HuaweiBootloader_Bruteforce/README.md

 5. You must provide your device IMEI to the program.
 6. Wait it out to finish going through about 200k possible unlock codes, it's going to take a while.

+## Supported Devices:
+All Huawei android phones pre 2019 models
+Some 2019 Models with early security patchs and inital firmware version

+Successfully unlocked a HUAWEI Y7 Prime 2019 with February Firmware version, Huawei removed their unlock code website, and eventually changed the booloader and digits-only unlock codes no longer seem to work

 ### AUTHOR: Ahmed Chakhoum